Reference

 public

-The public property is used to manage the visibility of a view.
+The public parameter is used to manage the visibility of a view.
 Valid values for public are true and false.
 When set to false, this view cannot be queried through the API.
 Defaults to true.

 YAML